Jonathon-Fleming/ToxPi-GIS/README.md

   * Each time script is run to generate a map a different directory should be used unless overwriting a previous map

 **ArcToolBox Instructions(Path 2): ToxPiToolbox.tbx**
 The ToxPiToolbox.tbx file contains a custom tool called ToxPi Construction for drawing the polygons that make up ToxPi figures.
-It requires more manual steps than the script; however, a model can be created for the automation of layers for specific data, and the toolbox allows for more customization than the script, including drawing a subset of slices for ToxPi features.
+It requires more manual steps than the script; however, a model can be created for the automation of map creation, and the toolbox allows for more customization than the script, including drawing a subset of slices for ToxPi features.
 This, along with a walkthrough example, are described under Vignette 2 located within the [Example Folder Map Creation file](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Examples/Map%20Creation.md).

 Requirements:
 * ArcGIS Pro licensing